This topic describes how to plan recovery resources.

 Group use of shared resource without having intervening steps that use other resources

 When change accumulation files are being created, the batch process must process the objects in the grouping order: database name, table space name, and data set number.
-Similarly, NGT Recover cannot alter a stacking order for output copies that is given by your JCL.
+Similarly, BMC AMI Recover cannot alter a stacking order for output copies that is given by your JCL.

 Combining copies for multiple objects with change accumulation for groups